-The draft Plan of Management was exhibited for public comment in accordance with Section 38 of the Local Government Act 1993.
-Community feedback and input was captured through the 42-day public exhibition and submissions period using an online survey/email mechanism via the Council website.
-Submissions were received, considered, and appropriate amendments incorporated into the final Plan of Management.
+The draft Plan of Management will be exhibited for public comment in accordance with Section 38 of the Local Government Act 1993.
+Community feedback and input will be captured through the 42-day public exhibition and submissions period using an online survey/email mechanism via the Council website.
+Submissions received will be considered and appropriate amendments incorporated into the final Plan of Management.

 The Crown Land Management Amendment (Plan of Management) Regulation 2021 exempts Council from the requirement to hold a public hearing into the proposed categorisation of Crown land in accordance with Section 40(A) of the Local Government Act 1993.
-However, a public hearing was required to recategorise the Council-owned community land in Phillips Park categorised as Sportsground in the Generic Plan of Management for Sportsgrounds in 2007 and as General Community Use in the Generic Plan of Management for Community Facilities in 2005.
+However, a public hearing will be required to recategorise the Council-owned community land in Phillips Park categorised as Sportsground in the Generic Plan of Management for Sportsgrounds in 2007 and as General Community Use in the Generic Plan of Management for Community Facilities in 2005.